arzeo68/Human-recognization-using-deep-learning/README.md

 ## Performance
     with a GTX 1060 6Go and a intel i5 4670k
-    with this version I am on average between 27 and 32 fps so if you record in 30 fps you will be able to perform a real time analysis.
+    on this version I am on average between 27 and 32 fps so if you record in 30 fps you will be able to perform a real time analysis.